ccfed226/OpSYS/README.md

 Consumer Producer Example
 ========================
-A generic example of the consumer producer problem using semaphores to prevent modifying variables in the critical section.
+A generic example of the consumer producer problem using semaphores to prevent modifying shared variables in the critical section.
+Algorithms like this would generally be used when adding and removing memory from the buffer.
+While the only thing this will do is print, "hello world" to the screen, it's nice to see how we would need to implement it.

 Starting the terminal
 ----------------------